 Desperate to improve her image, Artemis agreed to work with a public relations firm in an effort to make herself a more likable Wonder Woman.
 Unfortunately, the representative she was working with secretly worked for the villainous White Magician, who was determined to bring about Wonder Woman's demise.
 Artemis started to turn things around at this point, doing positive things such as helping downtrodden immigrants and abused women.
 Later, Artemis arrived at Diana's job to chastise her for recently failing to capture the Joker, despite not even knowing who he was.
 After chastising her for not being able to do anything and boasting her own accomplishments, she vows to take down the biggest mob boss in the city, Julianna Sazia.
-Artemis storms Julianna's mansion, dispatching dozens of robot guards in the process.
-She manages to get inside, and fires several arrows at her.
-However, she anticipated Artemis would impulsively try to kill her.
-In response, she fled the country and left a hologram message for her.
-The message reveals that her house is rigged with an experimental security system from LexCorp, including restraints designed specifically to hold her.
-The message goes on, explaining that Julianna planned to kill Artemis so she won't come after her again.
+Artemis storms Julianna's mansion, but she anticipated Artemis would impulsively try to kill her.
+In response, she fled the country and rigged the mansion with an experimental security system from LexCorp, including restraints designed specifically to hold her.
+The message explained that Julianna planned to kill Artemis so she won't come after her again.
 Mocking her for relying on brawn instead of brains, the final part of the message revealed that the house was set to explode.
 However, thanks to her people miscalculating the effects of the Gauntlet of Atlas, they were too weak to hold her.
 Artemis breaks free, barely escaping in time to avoid the explosion.
-When Diana came by later to talk, Artemis attacked before she could explain, her representative having convinced her Diana was sabotaging her efforts out of jealousy.
+When Diana came by later to talk, Artemis attacked before she could explain because her agent convinced her Diana was sabotaging her efforts out of jealousy.
 Diana was forced to retaliate, but Artemis came out on top.
-Once Diana recovered, she gives Artemis the files exposing the truth; that the firm staged her battles, that all her actions have had no real impact, and that White Magician ran the firm.
+Once Diana recovered, she shows Artemis the files exposing the truth; that the firm staged her battles, all her actions have had no real impact, and that White Magician ran the firm.

-Angered at the truth and full of arrogance, she finds an affiliate of White Magician, hoping to get his location.
-Before she can get anything, a demon appears and attacks her.
-She manages to kill it with some difficulty, and then gets a location; a private airfield that he owns.
+After learning the truth, her anger and prides drives her to track down White Magician, She manages to find him at a private airfield that he owns.
 However, it is revealed her arrogance again got the better of her, and she was lured into a trap by White Magician, who had gained extreme power.
 Artemis fought the Magician with all of her might, but his powers were too great and she was overpowered.
 The timely arrival of Diana spared her for a few moments until White Magician summoned two demons, one being a possessed Cheetah, to finish them.
 Overpowered again, Artemis was pushed to the brink of death.
-Seeing White Magician about to kill an unconscious Diana, Artemis was inspired to stand and shoot one of her last arrows at him.
-However, he sends it back at her, stabs her with another arrow, and slams her around with the Lasso of Truth.
+Seeing White Magician about to kill an unconscious Diana, Artemis was inspired to stand and and try to protect Diana.
+However, he easily counters and brutally beats her down.
 Once Diana recovers, Artemis, to broken to fight, tells Diana to use the Gauntlet of Atlas to boost her super-strength to finish White Magician.
-Diana initially refuses, but with further coaxing, Diana takes the gauntlet, defeats White Magician, then returns to Artemis' side.
-She states that her arrogance made her dishonor the title of Wonder Woman and returns it to Diana.
+Diana initially refuses, but with further coaxing, Diana takes the gauntlet and defeats White Magician.
+She then returns to Artemis' side.
+She apologizes for letting her pride control her and dishonoring the title of Wonder Woman and returns it to Diana.
 In her last moments, Diana comforts Artemis, telling her she was proud to have fought alongside her.
 She then dies, proving Hippolyta's visions of Wonder Woman dying to be true.

 After Artemis died she ended up in Tartarus, and one of Thirteen ruling Princes of Hell, Dalkriig-Hath, became enamored with her beauty and took her as his bride.
 Artemis did not suffer the unholy matrimony gladly and killed Dalkriig-Hath the moment he let his guard down.
 She then took the opportunity to escape back to the living world.
 She joined an anti-demon team called the Hellenders using the knowledge she had gained in Tartarus to hunt demons.
 The Hellenders initially gave her the code name of "Javelin," but she disliked the name and soon switched to the code name of Requiem instead.
 She also had a brief relationship with one of the Hellenders named Sure-Shot, but dumped him and left the team after discovering that he and his teammates had gotten their powers and abilities from a dangerous drug.
 During her time with the Hellenders, Artemis wore the green and white one-piece outfit that eventually became her regular costume.